 Students accepted to the concurrent program should select a major professor from among the faculty in their specialization area to help develop a plan for completing the undergraduate requirements as well as guiding their graduate course selection.
 This plan is an unofficial document that is in addition to the formal program of study form that specifies the components of the graduate program.

 Courses and Credits

-A student should take at least two 500-level courses during the senior year that could count toward the M.S. (but not the B.S.) degree.
-Graduate assistants may take only 12 credits if on a half-time appointment and 15 credits if on a quarter-time appointment.
+Students should take up to six credit hours of 500-level courses during their senior year that could count toward the B.S. and the M.S. degree.
 All master’s programs require a minimum of 30 credits.
-Students enrolled in the concurrent program are required to do a thesis.
+Students enrolled in the concurrent program are required to do a thesis or a creative component.

 All credits taken by the student will appear on the graduate transcript until the student has completed the courses required in the undergraduate program.
 At that time it is necessary to file a form to transfer the appropriate courses back to the undergraduate transcript.